 Jasmine Sawers is a writer, editor, and educator originally from Buffalo, New York.

 Following her undergraduate studies, she served in Peace Corps Philippines teaching English as a second language at a secondary school in Hilongos, Leyte.
 She earned an MFA in creative writing from Indiana University, where she served as associate fiction editor for Indiana Review and instructor of creative writing and elementary composition.
 Her work has been supported by the Andrew Bergman Scholarship, the Portia Dunham Award, and the Neal-Marshall Fellowship.
+She is proud to serve as a reader for Fairy Tale Review.

 In 2014, she won the NANO Prize for her piece of flash fiction, "The Weight of the Moon."
 Read NANO Fiction's interview with her here.